 Below is a brief summary of the three main types of TrainerRoad Build Training.

 - Short Power Build includes a healthy balance of muscular endurance work but trades an increased emphasis on VO2Max and Anaerobic efforts with a reduction in sustainable power focus.
 Less muscular endurance, more repeatable aerobic power.
 This approach suits a rider who needs more explosive, short-punchy power capabilities.
 Criterium racers, cyclocross competitors, and nearly all MTB & track riders fall into this category.

 - General Power Build is geared more towards the athlete who’s discipline doesn’t require any more focus on short punchy power than it does sustainable power.
 Therefore, the General Power Build phase training plan fits a rider looking to capitalize on a well-rounded blend of abilities in both areas.

 - Sustained Power Build is focused on developing greater sustained power through the use of strength endurance work (Sweet Spot), lactate tolerance workouts (Threshold), and a healthy dose of maximum aerobic power intervals (VO2max).
 These areas of focus translate to the ability to sustain high percentages of FTP for increasingly long durations.

 Build Phase training is a critical step in developing cycling-specific performance capabilities and increasing your FTP which we do not recommend skipping.

-If you do not have enough time to complete the full Base and Build leading up to your target event, check out this article in our Help Center on the Methods for Shortening your Training Plan.
+If you do not have enough time to complete the full Base and Build leading up to your target event, check out this article in our Blog on the methods to shorten your Training Plan.